pereznetworks/TD-Project8/README.md

 # NOTE:

-    Currently switching to gulp v4 syntax and gulp modiules that have addresses gulp.util dedup issues
+    Currently switching to gulp v4 syntax and gulp modiules that have addressed gulp.util dedup issues

     Using Gulp pre-v4 is not recommeneded due to vulnerabilities in gulp.util, which is a core part of Gulp pre-v4